 CEL 712/812.
-LEADERSHIP ROLES IN ELEMENTARY EDUCATION.
-Study and identification of leadership roles in elementary education for teachers, supervisors, administrators and special personnel.
+LEADERSHIP ROLES IN K-12 EDUCATION.
+Study and identification of leadership roles in K-12 education for teachers, supervisors, administrators and special personnel.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
-3 (F)
+3 (S,F)